johnknash2025/starter-compass-front/README.md

 ## Pulsewave - Vercel-ready Mini SNS

-Pulsewave is a lightweight social feed tailored for our private indie developer community.
+Pulsewave is a lightweight social feed tailored for our private AI-native indie developer community.
 It runs on **Next.js 15 (App Router)** with Supabase for persistence, so we can iterate quickly without exposing internal APIs.

 ### Highlights